 Red Hat OpenShift GitOps

-OpenShift GitOps is a continuous deployment (CD) tool that uses Argo CD to manage and deploy our applications.
-With GitOps, we can automatically deploy our applications using a Git-based approach.
-This allows us to have an auditable, versioned, and repeatable deployment process.
+OpenShift GitOps leverages Argo CD to manage and deploy applications using a Git-based approach, enabling auditable, versioned, and repeatable deployments.

-In the previous section, we used Tekton for our CI cycle, building the image and leaving the platform ready to perform our CD cycle.
+In the previous section, Tekton handled the CI cycle, building the application image and leaving the platform ready for CD.

 gitops 1

-• Open the Argo CD dashboard.
-We see the two applications that are being synchronized.
+• Open the Argo CD dashboard to see the synchronized applications.

 gitops 2